-Italy election: Far-right leader Meloni declares victory, vows to reunite country
+Giorgia Meloni vows to ‘unite’ Italy as far-right set for power after election

 While the formation of the coalition government is expected to take weeks, Ms Meloni is likely to lead the cabinet, becoming the first woman to hold Italy’s premiership.

-Ms Meloni stepped into Italian politics in 2006 and co-founded the anti-immigrant Brothers of Italy in 2012.
-In the previous general election, her party polled just 4.5 per cent of the vote.

-Her dramatic rise to power comes at a time when most of EU nations are struggling with soaring energy bills, a repercussion of the war in Ukraine and the west’s desire to preserve unity in confronting Russia.
+Ms Meloni’s dramatic rise to power comes at a time when most of EU nations are struggling with soaring energy bills, the war in Ukraine and the west’s desire to preserve unity in confronting Russia.

 Although she has vowed to continue Rome’s support for Kyiv, suspicions remain that pressure from Mr Salvini and Mr Berlusconi, who have both championed Russian president Vladimir Putin in the recent past, could see Italy’s support for Ukraine weaken.